raku-community-modules/Template6/README.md

      These are very simplistic at the moment, but work for basic tests.

 *    Querying nested data structures using a simple dot operator syntax.
+*    call and default statements.

 ## TODO

 ### Short Term Goals

- * call and default statements
  * insert, include, process and wrapper statements
  * block statements
  * given/when statements